-(1) The full grant amount requested from HUD (entire three years) should be entered, not the amount for just one year;
+(1) The full grant amount requested from HUD (entire three-years) should be entered, not the amount for just one year.

-(2) Include the name, title, address, telephone number, facsimile number, and e-mail address of the designated contact; this is the person who will receive all correspondence; therefore, please ensure the accuracy of the information;
+(2) Include the name, title, address, telephone number, facsimile number, and e-mail address of the designated contact.
+This person will receive all correspondence from HUD; therefore, please ensure the accuracy of the information;

-(3) The Employer Identification/Tax ID number;
+(3) The Employer Identification/Tax ID number: